 Rx: lack of staff

-Hygiene: generally significantly improved, much trash bins etc. No showers (delete from plan)
+Hygiene: significantly improved, much trash bins etc. No showers (delete from plan)

 Sterilization functioning

 Clinical and Nursing Procedures: despite the lack of specialist, medical officers, under the supervision of the Director and Superintendent apparently per form quite satisfactorily in the clinical procedures.
 We revised several cases controlling the appropriateness of the management and were quite pleased to verify the correct application of standard protocols of children’s care.